Manecharo/verzot/memory-bank/progress.md

 - **IPv6 Connectivity**: Discovered that Supabase direct connection requires IPv6 support, which was causing connection issues.
 Solution was to switch to Supabase's connection pooler which supports IPv4.
 - **Connection String Format**: Refined the connection string format to use the correct username format for Supabase pooler connections (`postgres.{project_ref}`).
 - **DNS Resolution**: Identified and addressed DNS resolution issues for Supabase hostnames.
+- **Deployment Build Issue**: Fixed build failure on Vercel caused by missing image file references in CSS.
+Solution was to add proper images to the public directory and update CSS paths accordingly.

 ## Next Steps